Cloodot

 {

-config: Record<string, any> // Configuration values
+config: Record<string, any> // Non-sensitive configuration values

 parameters: Record<string, any> // Input from AI tool call